redhat-openshift-ecosystem/certification-releases/4.9/alpha/pipeline-alpha.md

     └── ci.yaml
 ```

-*ci.yaml*: This file should include your Red Hat Technology Partner project id
+*ci.yaml*: This file should include your Red Hat Technology Partner project id and the organization target for this operator.
 ``` bash
 cert_project_id: "<your partner project id>"
 ```